 First priority is given to children whose parent/guardian is a full-time University

 School faculty or staff member.

-3. The third priority group is residents of Washington County.
+The third priority group is residents of Washington County.

-4. The final priority group is students residing outside of Washington County.
+The final priority group is students residing outside of Washington County.

-Once students have been notified by mail that they have been accepted for an interview to University School, the following forms will need to be provided to the Executive Secretary and an interview will be scheduled at that time.
+The initial pool of applicants will be notified by the end of March to attend an interview.
+Once students have been notified that they have been accepted for an interview to University School, the following forms must be completed, appropriately signed and returned prior to the interview.
 Applicants who are eligible for services under 504, IDEA, or ESL must have their prior school's service plan included.
 Any false representation(s) on required documents may result in admission refusal/dismissal from University School.

 · Special Education Records (if applicable)